plotly/plotly.py-docs/python/wind-rose-charts.md

     v4upgrade: true
 ---

-### Wind Rose Chart with plotly express
+### Wind Rose Chart with Plotly Express

 A [wind rose chart](https://en.wikipedia.org/wiki/Wind_rose) (also known as a polar bar chart) is a graphical tool used to visualize how wind speed and direction are typically distributed at a given location.
-You can use the `px.bar_polar` function from plotly express as below, otherwise use `go.Barpolar` as explained in the next section.
+You can use the `px.bar_polar` function from Plotly Express as below, otherwise use `go.Barpolar` as explained in the next section.

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).